FBI and Homeland Security Detail Russian Hacking Campaign In New Report

 This is why you lost the election.

 Not that the incoming US President will...
-(Score:3)
+(Score:4, Insightful)

 I bet the rest of the World can pause and find this amusing, since we Americans probably sought to influence more elections the last century than any nation... looking at you Central & South America.